EDGAR MARTINEZ – Baseball

 Emmett Watson was Seattle’s preeminent newspaper columnist for more than 50 years, covering sports for both the Seattle Times and P-I. Baseball was his particular passion.
 He was Fred Hutchinson’s catcher at Franklin High School before Hutchinson went on to a storied career as a Major League pitcher and manager.

 Watson also played for the University of Washington and later had a cup of coffee with the Seattle Rainiers.
-The curve ball, he said, ended his career, despite his manger’s opinion that behind the plate Watson “had a good squat.”
+The curve ball, he said, ended his career, despite his manager’s opinion that behind the plate Watson “had a good squat.”

 He was more skilled behind the typewriter.
-Through his influential column, Watson campaigned for Major League baseball in Seattle.
+Through his influential column, Watson campaigned for Major League Baseball in Seattle.
 When it arrived, it stayed for a single season, 1969, and the Seattle Pilots then absconded to Milwaukee.
 Subsequently, Watson provided stalwart support to his friend, U.S. District Judge Bill Dwyer, who sued the American League on behalf of city, county, and state citizens for taking their team away.
 As a result of that landmark suit, Seattle was awarded the franchise that became the Seattle Mariners in 1977.

 JIM WHITTAKER – Mountaineering